-According to the Bureau of Labor Statistics (BLS), school principals earn a median annual salary of $92,510.
-The BLS projects that job opportunities for instructional coordinators will increase 11% between 2016 and 2026, and job opportunities for postsecondary teachers will increase by 15%.
-These rates are much higher than the 7% national average for all occupations.
+According to the Bureau of Labor Statistics (BLS), school principals earned a median annual salary of $98,490 in 2020.
+The BLS projects that job opportunities for instructional coordinators will increase 10% between 2020 and 2030, and job opportunities for postsecondary teachers will increase by 12% in the same time period.
+These rates are higher than the national average for all occupations.

 The Best Online Doctorate in Early Childhood Education Programs